scionassociation/scion-overview_I-D/draft-perrig-scion-overview.md

 - **Poor scalability**
 The bigger the Internet becomes, regarding both the number of destinations and path change disseminations, the higher the workload of BGP gets, making it scale poorly.
 - **Convergence**
 BGP convergence can be problematic, too.
-In certain situations, BGP will never converge to a stable state, or only non-deterministically, or convergence takes too much time (see {{GRIFFIN1999}}, {{RFC4264}}, and {{SAHOO2009}}, respectively).
+In certain situations, BGP will never converge to a stable state, or converge only non-deterministically (see {{GRIFFIN1999}} and {{RFC4264}}.
+Convergence may also take too much time {{SAHOO2009}}.
 - **Single path**
 BGP only allows the selection of a single path to a destination.
 - **Lack of security**